language en

 Abstract

-OWL ontology for the EA on a Page framework — artifact types, processes, process phases, governance model, participants, and maturity stages for evidence-based EA practice.
+OWL ontology for the EA on a Page framework — six CSVLOD artifact type classes with inter-type relationships, classification properties, processes, process phases, governance model, participants, and maturity stages.

 Linked.Archi EA on a Page Ontology: Overview back to ToC